microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installlocally.md

 ## Before you start
 * Download the Microclimate zip file, see [Getting started](./gettingstarted).

-## Installing Microclimate locally on your machine.
+## Installing Microclimate locally on your machine

 * [Installing on Linux or MacOS](#installing-on-linux-or-macos)
 * [Installing on Windows](#installing-on-windows)